5 Signs that You are Feeling Unsupported with Your Chronic Illness

 - You are blamed for your chronic illness and symptoms

 - They give unsolicited advice to help you “feel better” or “get rid of” your illness.

-These unsupportive responses are not your fault, but they can still leave you feeling unsupported.
+These responses are not your fault, but they can still leave you feeling unsupported and lonely with your chronic condition.
 Remember that you have done your part by sharing, and now it’s time for others in your life to do their part of the work if they really want to understand how your chronic illness affects your life.